akshayar/msk-samples/admin-ui/README.md

 ### Pre-requisite
 1. Create an ECS cluster with Fargate as the "Infrastructure" option.
 ### Deployment Steps
-1. The deployment assumes that you have two clusters to administer, both allow plaintext auth.
-Both source and destination clusters are on AWS.
+1. The deployment works with both IAM and plaintext auth.
+You can either deploy UI for two clusters on single deployment and for single cluster on a deployment.
 They can either be MSK or self-hosted EC2.
-2. The ECS task will have 3 SGs assigned - cluster SGs and an SG that gets created by the CFT.
+2. The ECS task will have SGs of cluster attached along with another SG which get created by the CFT.
 3. Clusters SGs have self referencing rules on required port.
 4. Update parameters in `admin-ui/deploy.sh`.
-If you have just one cluster to monitor make SOURCE_KAFKA_CLUSTER_BOOTSTRAP and DESTINATION_KAFKA_CLUSTER_BOOTSTRAP same.
 5. Run following command to deploy AKHQ using ECS service  -
 ```shell
 cd $SOURCE_ROOT/admin-ui